Ashwell, Hertfordshire: Church

-The parish church of St Mary the Virgin dates almost entirely from the 14th century and is renowned for its ornate church tower which stands at 176 ft, and is crowned by an octagonal lantern with a leaded 'spike'.
-The church contains medieval graffiti carved on its walls which highlight the plight of survivors of the bubonic plague pandemic known as the Black Death.
+The parish church of St Mary the Virgin dates almost entirely from the 14th century and is possesses a church tower which stands at 176 ft, and is crowned by an octagonal lantern with a leaded 'spike'.
+The church contains medieval graffiti carved on its walls which depicts the plight of survivors of the bubonic plague.
 There is also a graffito depiction of Old St Paul’s Cathedral.

-In 2013, the village church became the centre of a nationally reported row over the quarter-hourly chiming of the clock.
+In 2013, the village church became the centre of a row over the quarter-hourly chiming of the clock.
 Complaints about the chimes during the night were initially received in the summer of that year, which North Hertfordshire District Council (NHDC) was legally obliged to investigate.
-In December, the council ruled that the chimes are "prejudicial to health" and have to be silenced between 11 pm and 6 am.
-Complying with the ruling has meant turning off the chimes altogether, although the parish council has asked the Diocese of St Albans if it can install a timing mechanism that will restrict the chimes to the legally appointed hours, and has launched an appeal to raise the £1,900 cost.
+In December, the council ruled that the chimes are "prejudicial to health" and must be silenced between 11 pm and 6 am.
+Complying with the ruling, the chimes have been disabled entirely, although the parish council has asked the Diocese of St Albans if it can install a timing mechanism to restrict the chimes to the legally appointed hours, and has launched an appeal to raise the £1,900 cost.
 The chiming clock was initially installed in 1898, but was turned off for 18 months in 2011 and 2012 while repairs were carried out.
 A public meeting on 19 January 2014 discussed the future of the chimes.
 In May 2015, a timer had been installed to reduce the volume of the church bells overnight.

 Geography

 Ashwell Springs, a biological Site of Special Scientific Interest, is a perennial source of the River Cam.
-The cool water of the chalk springs contain a rare species of stenothermic flatworm (Platyhelminthes; Tricladida) associated with cold surface waters or subterranean groundwater that is only known from this location within East Anglia.
-The springs now depend upon artificial flow augmentation during drier periods, due to the impact of local groundwater abstraction from the chalk aquifer for public water supply.
+The water of the chalk springs contain a rare species of stenothermic flatworm (Platyhelminthes; Tricladida) associated with cold surface waters or subterranean groundwater localized to this location within East Anglia.
+The springs now depend upon artificial flow augmentation during dry seasons, due to the impact of local groundwater abstraction from the chalk aquifer for public water supply.

-The village is a "green oasis" with many trees and this contrasts with the surrounding landscape dominated by intense agricultural production, principally of wheat, with rather limited aesthetic or biodiversity interest.
+The village possesses a number of trees, contrasting with the surrounding landscape dominated by intense agricultural production, principally of wheat.